Pooja-vispute6/linearregression/README.md

 # linearregression
-This is my first machine learning project, I created the model by using linear regression which predict the salary based on experience of a person.
+This is my first machine learning project, I have created the model by using python  which predict the salary based on experience of a person.